DiamondsLab/diamonds-monitor/docs/REPORT_GENERATION_SYSTEM.md

 ## Overview

-A fully comprehensive report generation system for the hardhat-diamonds-monitor plugin that transforms basic monitoring reports into professional, multi-format output suitable for different use cases and audiences.
+A fully comprehensive report generation system for the @diamondslab/diamonds-monitor package that transforms basic monitoring reports into professional, multi-format output suitable for different use cases and audiences.

 ## Architecture